cs50nestm/cs50labs/datatypes/README.md

 ## CS50 Library Data Types

-There are additional data types availabe through the [CS50 Library](https://man.cs50.io/).
-To use these, we need to type:
+There are additional data types availabe through the [CS50 Library](https://man.cs50.io/) by typing:

 ```
 #include <cs50.h>
 ```

 at the top of our program.
-The CS50 Library also includes user input functions, such as `get_int()`, `get_floar()`, etc.
+The CS50 Library also includes the user input functions described here, such as `get_int()`, `get_float()`, etc.

 ### string